 I guess we’ve all been guilty of that – comparing our own lives to those of others – at some point or the other.
-No matter how much we logically realize that what we see on social media is really just a curated feed of someone else’s life, it still feels as if our own lives are somehow far removed from that touch of magic, that sense of put-togetherness that seems to be the norm on Pinterest and Instagram.
+No matter how much we logically realize that what we see on social media is really just a curated feed of someone else’s life, it still feels as if our own lives are somehow far removed from that touch of magic, that sense of put-togetherness that seems to be the norm on the latest trending TikTok video or Instagram.

-I’d say that for most of us, we’ll find that we already have a lot of things to be thankful for.
+But if you pause for a minute and really think about it, you’ll realize that you already have a lot of things to be thankful for.
 It’s just that we get often get stuck in the routine-ness of living and forget to, well, simply put, smell the roses.
 And of course, all that constant social media comparison does not help.

 So, instead of constantly wanting more, how about we take a little bit of time to revel in what we already have and simply appreciate the beauty and magic that already surrounds us?
 Or as the trendy TikTokers and Youtubers would say, what if we learn to romanticize our life as it is?

 Romanticize Your Life – What Does it Even Mean?

 At the heart of it, to me, romanticizing your life means appreciating the little things.
 Reveling in the simple joys.
 Enjoying the little routines in your daily life.
 Finding pockets of magic in your daily routine.
 Loving your life.
 Owning your life, your story, unapologetically.

 It means to be open and inviting.
 Living in the now, not always looking forward or backward (although we do love reminiscing).
 It also means that you have to believe it can happen for yourself first before others will catch on.

 What is the Power of Romanticizing Your Life?